Kent State vs. Ohio NCAA Football Odds, Plays and Insights | October 23, 2021

 Ohio Stats and Trends

-- In Ohio's seven games this season, it has three wins against the spread.
+- Ohio has played seven games, with three wins against the spread.

-- This year, the Bobcats have just one against the spread win in three games as an underdog of 5.5 points or more.
+- The Bobcats have covered the spread once this year when underdogs by 5.5 points or more (in three chances).

-- Ohio's games this season have hit the over on two of seven set point totals (28.6%).
+- Ohio's games this year have gone over the total in two out of seven opportunities (28.6%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.